 "For the food!" said Dog excitedly.
 "We'll take what we want and have a feast."

 Fox followed Dog to town.
-"Let's start with chicken!" said Dog, and he grabbed a fat hen.
+"Let's start with some chicken!" said Dog, grabbing a big, fat hen.

 The people shouted and beat Dog with a club.

 When Fox noticed Dog was crying, she asked, "What's wrong?"